-Michael has extensive experience representing and counseling schools on all matters affecting the school environment and the classroom, including the constitutional rights of students and school employees, personnel and confidentiality issues, and compliance with various state and federal laws and regulations governing the operation of public schools.
-He frequently provides seminars and trainings for his school clients on a variety of topics.
+Michael also counsels schools on the ever-evolving landscape of education law including the constitutional rights of students and school employees, personnel and confidentiality issues, and compliance with various state and federal laws and regulations governing the operation of public schools.
+In his role, he is frequently invited to provide seminars and trainings for school personnel.

 In his free time, Michael enjoys his other roles as a musician, teacher, writer, snowboarder, and mountain biker.

 Sessions: Workshop A: The Legal Year in Review